-The crop insured will be onions planted for harvest as storage (dry) onions, and non-storage onions excluding green (bunch) or seed onions, chives, garlic, leeks, and scallions.
+The crop insured will be irrigated onions planted for harvest as storage (dry) onions and non-storage onions excluding green (bunch) or seed onions, chives, garlic, leeks, and scallions.
+Onions may not be insured if interplanted with another crop or planted into an established grass or legume.
+Onions shall not be insurable on ground planted to dry (bulb) onions, green (bunch) onions, seed onions, chives, garlic, leek, or scallions in either of the previous two crop years unless the ground is properly fumigated.